sbulen/sjrbTools/README.md

 This is a collection of utilities I use to perform maintenance on & testing of my SMF forum.
 I am sharing them here in case others find them helpful.

+Most of these utilities expose forum internals, and should be removed when not in use.

 ## SMF Inquiry Tools & Diagnostics

 These tools are inquiry only & are used to perform diagnostics.